Skip to main content

 Resistors are made using different materials such as carbon film, metal film, etc. However, we will concentrate on the most common varieties and their attributes.

-Resistors’ values vary from milliohms to mega ohms and the tolerance of typical resistors varies from 1% to 5%.
-However, for precision resistor tolerance varies below 1% from 0.1% to 0.001% and hence they are more expensive and are used in analog circuits where precise/reference voltage is needed.
-Commonly used Resistor are available with maximum power rating of 1/8(0.125W), 1/4W (0.25W), 1/2W (0.5W), 1W, 5W.
-Based on the values and power ratings, SMD resistors are made in different sizes codes 1210, 1206, 0805, 0603, 0402, 0201.
-This also includes R-packs resistor network used for pull up /pull down for circuits interfaces.
+Resistors’ values vary from milliohms to mega ohms, and the tolerance of typical resistors varies from 1% to 5%.
+However, for precision resistors, tolerance varies below 1% from 0.1% to 0.001% and hence they are more expensive and are used in analog circuits where a precise/reference voltage is needed.
+Commonly used resistors are available with maximum power ratings of 1/8(0.125W), 1/4W (0.25W), 1/2W (0.5W), 1W, and 5W.
+Based on the values and power ratings, SMD resistors are made in different sizes, codes 1210, 1206, 0805, 0603, 0402, and 0201.
+This also includes the R-packs resistor network used for pull-up/pull-down for circuit interfaces.

 Different types of resistors by size and form